Journalism Internships Abroad in South Africa

 Your role on a Journalism Internship Abroad in South Africa

-In whichever position you work, you should always be prepared to work independently but never be afraid to ask questions; your colleagues will be busy people but are always willing to help enthusiastic interns.
-We recommend that you write as much as possible during your internship as you never know how many of your articles will be published.
-Taking initiative will pay off, and the more proactive you are, the more you will gain from the experience.
+As a Projects Abroad intern, you should always be prepared to work independently but never be afraid to ask questions.
+An important aspect of this internship is to be willing to engage in new experiences and to seek out worthwhile stories for the magazine.
+We recommend that you read up about South Africa in general before and during your internship, as this means you’ll be better equipped to write great articles that will be published.
+Taking the initiative will pay off, and the more pro-active you are, the more you will gain from your experience.

-Journalism interns have constant support while on their internship from an English-speaking supervisor.
-Of course, the Projects Abroad staff are always on-hand to provide you with necessary support, as well as run occasional writing workshops, press club visits, and tours of local media-related places of interst.
+Interns have constant support from their supervisor for the duration of their internship.
+The Projects Abroad staff also run occasional writing workshops, organize press club visits, and tours of local media-related places of interest.

-Interns on a Journalism internship should expect to work from 9am to 4pm from Monday to Friday.
-Like any freelance journalist, all interns need to show commitment to their work and a high level of initiative.
-This project offers a wide array of opportunities and interns who seek their own work, ask questions, and make an impression on their supervisors will have the most fulfilling experience.
+Journalism interns should expect to work from 9am to 4.30pm from Monday to Thursday and 9am to 1pm on Friday.
+Like any free-lance journalist, all interns need to show an excellent level of initiative.
+Our Journalism internship offers a wide array of opportunities and interns who seek their own work, ask questions, and make an impact on their supervisors will have the most fulfilling learning experience.

 All Journalism interns live with host families around Cape Town.
-You will normally be living in a host with one other volunteer or intern, traveling to work on public transportation.
+You will normally be living in a host with one other volunteer or intern, traveling to work on public transport.

-This project is available for less than a month if you don't have time to join us for longer.
-If you join us for a shorter period you will gain valuable cultural insight working on written articles and helping with the Voices of the World program.
-However, please be aware that you may not be able to complete your articles or make the same impact as someone joining for a longer period.
-The magazine is published every three months, so by joining the project for a short period you may not be at the placement when the edition is printed.
+You can join a Journalism project in South Africa for two or three weeks if you don't have time to join us for four weeks or more.
+If you join us for two weeks you will gain a valuable cultural insight, however please be aware that you may not be able to complete your articles or make the same impact as someone volunteering for a longer period.
+The magazine is published on a periodic basis, so by joining the project for a short time you may not be at the placement when the edition is printed but copies will be posted out to you.

-All volunteers taking part in any of the Cape Town based projects in South Africa have the opportunity to add a 7-Day Conservation Project to the end of their main placement.
-For more information visit our Conservation in South Africa project page.
+All volunteers and interns taking part on any other project in South Africa now have the opportunity to add a 7-Day Conservation Add-On to the end of their main placement.
+Please note that one week volunteers should arrive in Polokwane on a Monday.